stacktoheap/stacktoheap.github.io/_posts/2012-12-16-things-that-trip-newbies-in-powershell.markdown

 date: 2012-12-16 22:44
 comments: true
 categories: [powershell]
+excerpt: "Some common things that trip up new Powershell users."
 ---

 Powershell is amazing.
 It really lives upto its name.
 But many a times, I have found new comers tripping on a few Powershell oddities.
 Here I higlight my favorite three.